nafisreza/vanillajs-rest-api/README.md

 ### API Testing:

-You can test the endpoints with this Postman Collection: [QuizMasterAPI-Postman-Collection](https://www.postman.com/xtradrill/workspace/xtradrill-workspace/collection/28299228-c896b7bc-aea8-44e3-a466-708cf9991eae).
+You can test the endpoints with this Postman Collection: [E-Commerce Rest API-Postman-Collection](https://www.postman.com/xtradrill/workspace/xtradrill-workspace/collection/28299228-c896b7bc-aea8-44e3-a466-708cf9991eae).

 ## Usage